Rich-Harris/sensor/README.md

 ###element.on( *eventName*, *childSelector*, *handler* )
 Triggers *handler* when a descendant of *element* matching *childSelector* is the subject of an *eventName* event. *childSelector* can take one of three forms:

-* CSS selector string (tag name selectors, such as 'li', and class name selectors, such as '.item', will work everywhere.
-More complicated selectors depend on the presence of `element.matches( selector )` (or a prefixed equivalent) - if you're targeting IE8 and below you will need to bring your own polyfill ([here's one you could use](https://github.com/termi/CSS_selector_engine))
+* CSS selector string (tag name selectors, such as `'li'`, and class name selectors, such as `'.item'`, will work everywhere.
+More complicated selectors depend on the presence of `element.matches( selector )` or a prefixed equivalent - if you're targeting IE8 and below you will need to bring your own polyfill ([here's one you could use](https://github.com/termi/CSS_selector_engine))
 * Array or array-like object (such as a NodeList) containing the targeted elements
 * Filter function, which receives an element as its sole argument and returns a truthy value if the element is a match, a falsy value otherwise